sreenidhi-vr/QlarityAI/README.md

 ## 🧪 RAG Pipeline Testing

-The RAG (Retrieval-Augmented Generation) implementation provides intelligent question-answering using the PowerSchool documentation.
+The RAG (Retrieval-Augmented Generation) implementation provides intelligent question-answering using the documentation.
 This section covers comprehensive testing of the RAG pipeline.

 ### 1. Automated RAG Testing Script